CarInsurance.com Insights

 My wife recently died.
 Her family was in the military, which gave us access to USAA benefits.
 Would I still be able to access benefits?

 If your wife recently passed away and had USAA benefits, you may be able to retain those benefits depending on certain factors.
-For example, according to USAA, you may be eligible for your own surviving spouse membership if both your parent-in-law is a USAA member and your deceased wife was a USAA member.
+For example, according to USAA, you may be eligible for your surviving spouse membership if your parent-in-law is a USAA member and your deceased wife was a USAA member.

-Your parent-in-law must have first passed on membership eligibility to your spouse.
+Your parent-in-law must first pass on membership eligibility to your spouse.
 If your spouse was already a member, you can use their USAA number to apply for products and benefits exclusive to USAA members.
 However, if your wife was not a USAA member herself, you will likely not qualify for your own USAA membership after her passing.

 I am a widow of an honorably discharged veteran.
 My husband was not a USAA member.
 Am I or my adult children eligible to get auto insurance with USAA?